-6. Site Surveys and Evaluations
+7. Site Surveys and Evaluations

-The Installer has conducted a detailed survey of the Host's facility, and OCPC has reviewed aerial photos and examined the facility from the outside.
-Both are in agreement that the facility is suitable for a Project of the type and size proposed.
+The installer has conducted an in-person survey of the Host's facility, and has reviewed aerial photos, and believes the facility is suitable for a Project of the type and size proposed.

-7. Zoning Approvals, Building Permits, and Regulatory Permissions Required
+8. Zoning Approvals, Building Permits, and Regulatory Permissions Required